tgfrerer/le_exr/README.md

-# le_exr
+# `le_exr`

 Island Module for importing OpenEXR files

 Note: This module contains its dependencies, OpenEXR and IMath as git submodules.
-You may have to update these git submodules fist before using this Island module:
+These should get automatically checked out when you configure an island app that uses `le_exr` as a dependency for the first time.

+If this does not happen automatically you can update these git submodules manually:

 From this current directory, issue the following commands:
 ```bash